aortem/dartstream/README.md

 ## Contributing

 We welcome contributions of all forms from the community!
 If you're interested in helping improve  Firebase Dart Admin Auth SDK, please fork the repository and submit your pull requests.
 For more details, check out our [CONTRIBUTING.md](CONTRIBUTING.md) guide.
+Our team will review your pull request.
+Once approved, we will integrate your changes into our primary repository and push the mirrored changes on the main github branch.

 ## Support Tiers